AI Coding Agents Are Fueling a Productivity Panic. Here's What's Actually Happening.

 Our real numbers at RSL/A

-Website features: Adding a new component or feature to a client website used to require a freelance developer ($50 to $100/hour, 1 to 2 day turnaround).
+Website features: Adding a new component or feature to a client website used to require a freelance developer at $50 to $100 per hour with a 1 to 2 day turnaround.
 Now Claude Code builds it in a session.
-Same-day delivery.
+Same day delivery.
 The quality is equivalent because Claude Code reads the existing codebase and matches the patterns.
+I have had clients ask which developer built a feature and the answer was "Claude Code, reviewed by me."
+They could not tell the difference.

 Content audits: We recently audited 40 blog posts for voice compliance, heading capitalization, range formatting, and SEO metadata.
 Claude Code processed all 40 in about 30 minutes.
 Manually, that would have taken 2 to 3 full days.
+And the consistency was better because a script does not get tired at post 30 and start skipping checks.

 Deployment workflows: Deploying code changes, running tests, verifying builds.
 Claude Code handles the entire workflow autonomously.
 What used to be a 30 minute manual process is now a 5 minute review.